List of content you will read in this article:

 1. MX Linux

 MX Linux is a Debian-based mid-weight Linux distribution with a simple configuration yet has compelling features and solid performance.
 It is highly stable, efficient, has an easy learning curve, and looks aesthetic.
-You can run any application, and it fits all kinds of users also you can try our Linux VPS to experiment or gain practical knowledge of it.
+You can run any application, and it fits all kinds of users also you can try our cheap linux vps to experiment or gain practical knowledge of it.

 It has some pre-installed, user-oriented, non-free software as well.
 MX Linux earlier had the systemd service manager; however, after a few controversies, now it comes packed with systemd-shim.
 It has all the functions that the systemd can perform.